RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 ### RDB File from a Google Cloud Storage (GCS) Bucket

-Before you import the RDB file through the RC console, you must go to the Google Cloud Platform (GCP) console and share the file.
+Before you import the RDB file through the Redis Cloud Essentials console, you must go to the Google Cloud Platform (GCP) console and share the file.

 To share and import an RDB file that is stored in a GCS bucket: